 If you have a dress of which you no longer like the top, maybe you can turn it into a skirt?
-A pair of jeans can be cropped off for a new trendy fringed crop length or simply turned into a pari of shorts or a skirt.
+A pair of jeans can be cropped off for a new trendy fringed crop length or simply turned into a pair of shorts or a skirt.
 If all else fails, make something completely new out of it.
-An old bed sheet can be turned into several small handkerchiefs (perfect for cold season!) and an old towel can be turned into reusable face pads.
+An old bedsheet can be turned into several small handkerchiefs (perfect for cold season!) and an old towel can be turned into reusable face pads.
 There are several ways of using old fabric for new things.

 Have you made the move to shop sustainably?
 Or do you still have a love affair with H&M?